 19. Course Creator

-Many entrepreneurs make serious money online by creating a course to sell.
-It’s an interesting business model, because once you’ve put in the up-front effort, you can earn mostly passive income.
+Many entrepreneurs make serious money online by creating online courses to sell.
+It’s an interesting business model because once you’ve put in the up-front effort, you can earn mostly passive income.
 This is one of the reasons many consider it to be one of the best online jobs.
-What’s more, you can create a course on literally anything – from self-defence to freelance writing to playing the piano.

 20. Virtual Assistant

-You’ll likely come across lots of transcription jobs online when you’re looking for extra money.
-There’s a lot of demand for people who can accurately turn audio into text, and a wide variety of work out there.
-Transcription work is usually paid by “audio hour.”
-This means that how much you can earn will entirely depend on how efficiently you do the work.
-Good transcriptionists can expect to earn around $20 per hour.
-However, if you have less experience and are less fast, this rate can drop steeply.
+You’ll likely come across lots of transcription jobs online when you’re looking for extra income.
+There’s a lot of demand for people who can accurately turn audio into text, with a wide variety of work out there.

-I’d suggest reading this article on data entry work.
-The reality is that while this kind of online work does exist, technology is reducing how much of it is out there.
-Be wary of handing over any money (or even your email address) to sketchy companies promising unrealistically lucrative work.
+In reality, while this kind of online work does exist, technology is reducing it.
+Be wary of handing over any money (or even your email address) to sketchy companies promising unrealistically lucrative employment.